EasyEngine/auth-command/README.md

 **OPTIONS**

 	[<site-name>]
-		Name of website / `global` for global auth / `admin-tools` for admin-tools.
+		Name of website / `global` for global auth.

 	[--user=<user>]
 		Username for http auth.